open-data/oc_search/README.md

 ### Django Extensions

-[Django extensions](https://docs.djangoproject.com/en/3.2/topics/external-packages/) are re-usable code modules [provided by third party developers](https://djangopackages.org/) that provide additional functionality to Django applications.
+[Django extensions](https://docs.djangoproject.com/en/3.2/topics/external-packages/) are re-usable code modules [provided by third party developers](https://djangopackages.org/) that provide additional functionality to Django.
 The Django core project comes with several contributed modules which are used by OCS2.
 It also uses several well-known plugins provided by third party developers.
 The python modules for these extensions are included in the project's requirements.txt file.